Work Song (Nat Adderley song)

 "Work Song" is a work song and jazz standard by American trumpeter Nat Adderley and writer Oscar Brown Jr. It was first featured in Adderley's 1960 studio album of the same name, which was met with high praise and acclaim.
 "Work Song" is one of Adderley's best known compositions.

 The song was originally only an instrumental, but Oscar Brown Jr. included lyrics in a cover released the following year on his album, Sin & Soul.

 Background

-Picture of a Southern chain gang circa 1903.

 "Work Song" was inspired by Nat Adderley's childhood experience of seeing a group of convict laborers singing while they worked on a chain gang, paving the street in front of his family’s home in Florida.

 Musical composition

 The song is a 16 bar form in F minor.
 It is a minor blues.